Airtnp/ACppLib/Readme.md

 This is a Cpp library full of super naive wheels and **collected** wheels (see ref).

+Because it's so naive, no comments and documentation supported.

 ## Wheel List (super naive, all incomplete)
 * sn_Alg: some algorithms
 * sn_AOP: a simple AOP frame